andrewrk/node-plan/README.md

  * `definition` - task definition described above
  * `name` - a string, used to store statistics data.
 If you're doing a similar task, use the same name.
- * `options` - an object which is passed to the task instance to configure it
+ * `options` - an object which is passed to the task instance to configure it.
+   In addition to the options which the task definition recognizes, all tasks have these additional built-in options:
+   * `ignoreDependencyErrors` - if set to true, the task will execute even if one or more of its dependencies did not suceed. default false.

 #### Plan.prototype.addTask(task)